flopezag/tutorials.secured-OrionLD/README.md

 - a _Purchaser_ who can
   - Get and assign all public application roles
 - a _Provider_ who can:
-  - Get and assign only public owned roles
+  - Get and assign public owned roles
   - Get and assign all public application roles
   - Manage authorizations
   - Manage roles